readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

 Because of this,
 the ``/`` at the start of the ``From URL`` doesn't include the ``/$lang/$version`` prefix (e.g.
 ``/en/latest``), but just the version-specific part of the URL.
-If you want to set directs only for some languages or some versions, you should use :ref:`user-defined-redirects:exact redirects` with the fully-specified path.
+If you want to set redirects only for some languages or some versions, you should use :ref:`user-defined-redirects:exact redirects` with the fully-specified path.

 Exact Redirects